-The symptoms of a cerebral hemorrhage can vary, depending on the portion in the brains where the bleeding takes place and the size of the affected area.
+The symptoms of a cerebral hemorrhage can vary, depending on the portion in the brain where the bleeding takes place and the size of the affected area.
 The symptoms occur suddenly and may include:

 When symptoms like paralysis are located on the right side of the body, there is a bleeding in the left hemisphere.
 This applies vice versa.

 The doctor makes the diagnosis of cerebral hemorrhage on the basis of failures found during physical examination.
 Because the symptoms of a cerebral hemorrhage and a cerebral infarction (blocked blood vessel) are very similar, a CT or MRI scan of the head will often be made.
 This way can be identified by which of the two conditions the patient is affected and the treatment can be determined.
-The treatment of cerebral infarction is actually very different from that of cerebral hemorrhage.
+Treatment of cerebral infarction is actually very different from that of cerebral hemorrhage.

-If the cause of the cerebral hemorrhage has been an aneurysm, then an attempt is made to treat the cerebral hemorrhage with surgery.
+If the cause of cerebral hemorrhage has been an aneurysm, then an attempt is made to treat the cerebral hemorrhage with surgery.
 This operation should take place as quickly as possible.
-During the operation, the doctor searches the place of the ruptured blood vessel and the vessel is closed.
+During the procedure, the doctor searches the place of the ruptured blood vessel and the vessel is closed.
 The objective of this operation is to reduce the risk of recurrence.
 Aneurysms may be treated in two ways:

 The nature and seriousness of the consequences of a cerebral hemorrhage depend on the location and size of the damage.
 The consequences are sometimes so severe that the patient dies.

-Once a person has had a cerebral hemorrhage, there is an increased risk of having it again.
+Once a person has had a cerebral hemorrhage, there is increased risk of having it again.
 The patient can reduce the risk by taking the following measures: